-According to the petitioner, the penal bill is liable to be quashed due to the following reasons:-
+- According to the petitioner, the penal bill is liable to be quashed due to the following reasons: - a) The action of the O.Ps. is violative of the principles of natural justice in as much as the petitioner was not given any prior notice for inspection and disconnection.

-- a) The action of the O.Ps. is violative of the principles of natural justice in as much as the petitioner was not given any prior notice for inspection and disconnection. - b) The inspection is a unilateral action of the O.Ps. and no independent witness was present at the time of inspection. - c) The power supply to the Nursing Home was made through the meter and the meter was not at all tampered.
-It has been falsely alleged that the meter of the Nursing Home was tampered and there was theft of electricity.
+- b) The inspection is a unilateral action of the O.Ps. and no independent witness was present at the time of inspection. - c) The power supply to the Nursing Home was made through the meter and there was no by-passing of meter and it has been falsely alleged that the A.C. line was by-passed.
 Such allegation is based on no evidence to that effect. - d) In the matter of inspection and preparation of penal bill, the assistance of the Electrical Inspector was not taken in contravention of Sec.
 26(4) & (6) of Indian Electricity Act, 1910.
 In absence of the report of Electrical Inspector and on account of non-compliance of the above provisions of law, the penal bill is liable to be set aside. - e) The calculation of penalty is not in accordance with law.
 In this connection, the petitioner has relied upon the decision reported in AIR 1998 SC 1715 (M/s Hyderabad Vanaspati Ltd., appellant Vrs.
 Andhra Pradesh Electricity Board and others, respondents). - f) The O.Ps. cannot become judge of their own case. - 3.
 The O.Ps. have filed counter-affidavit and contested this case.
 It is pleaded by them that the present petition filed by the petitioner is not maintainable in this forum in view of the provisions of Regulation 110 (2) of the Orissa Electricity Regulatory Commission Distribution (Conditions of Supply) Code, 1998 (hereinafter referred to as "Supply Code").
-The O.Ps.

-have acted on the basis of the power conferred upon them under the statute and as such, the question of their becoming judge of their own cause does not arise.
+The O.Ps. have acted on the basis of the power conferred upon them under the statute and as such, the question of their becoming judge of their own cause does not arise.
 In support of such submission, they have placed reliance on the decision reported in AIR 1996 CALCUTTA 449 (Sri Hanuman Steel Rolling Mill and another, Petitioners v.
 C.E.S.C.
+Ltd.,

-Ltd., Respondent).
-On 14.3.2002, an inspection party of CESCO inspected the meter installations in the premises of the petitioner and found that the petitioner was stealing power by tampering the meter installed in its premises.
-As there was stealing of power by tampering the meter, penal charges were calculated according to the provisions of the Supply Code.
+Respondent).
+On 14.3.2002, an inspection party of CESCO inspected the meter installations in the premises of the petitioner and found that the petitioner was stealing power by by-passing the meter installed in its premises.
+The meter was installed one year before the inspection and as there was stealing of power through by-passing of the meter, penal charges were calculated according to the provisions of the Supply Code.
 The penal bill has been correctly prepared as per the provisions of Reg.
 105 of the Supply Code.
-No notice was required to be served upon the petitioner for disconnection as there was theft of power by tampering the meter.
+No notice was required to be served upon the petitioner for disconnection as there was theft of power by by-passing the meter.
 Presence of Electrical Inspector at the time of inspection was not at all necessary.
 The petitioner indulging himself in committing theft of energy cannot claim to refer the matter to the Electrical Inspector as a matter of right.
-The O.Ps. accordingly claim that the penal bill (Annexure-2) is lawful and correct and the petition under consideration is liable to be rejected.
+The O.Ps. accordingly claim that the penal bill (Annexure-1) is lawful and correct and the petition under consideration is liable to be rejected.